Shut 'Em Down (album): The last album on Def Jam

 "Shut 'Em Down" is the last album released by Onyx on Def Jam.
-JMJ Records as well as Onyx was officially removed from Def Jam on "Black Thursday" - January 21, 1999 - because the label PolyGram, who in 1994 purchased 50% of Sony's Def Jam, was sold to Seagram on December 10, 1998.
+JMJ Records as well as Onyx were officially removed from Def Jam on "Black Thursday" - January 21, 1999 - because the label PolyGram, who in 1994 purchased 50% of Sony's Def Jam, was sold to Seagram on December 10, 1998.

 Only four years earlier, Onyx were "saving Def Jam", as Sticky Fingaz put it, but now they were hoping the label would save them.
 Their third—and what would become their final—album on Def Jam, "Shut 'Em Down", barely went gold."...Our unity with [Jam Master] Jay was broken, our unity with the label was broken", says Sticky, who came by the office one day and threw a tantrum.
 "I flipped out, pulling plaques off the wall, throwing shit around, mad", he remembers.